MK2345/GTSRB-DL-ML/README.md

 ### Class distribution:

 The training dataset is imbalanced, with significant variations in the number of samples across different traffic sign classes.
-This imablance is an important characteristic of the GTSRB dataset and reflects the real-world frequency of different traffic signs.
+This imbalance is an important characteristic of the GTSRB dataset and reflects the real-world frequency of different traffic signs.

 Key points about the class distribution:
 1. Some classes are overrepresented with thousands of samples.
 2. Other classes are underrepresented with only a few hundred samples.
-3. This imabalance can affect model performance and requires careful consideration during training and evaluation.
+3. This imbalance can affect model performance and requires careful consideration during training and evaluation.

+To address this imbalance, I employed techniques such as using class weights and Data augmentation.

 ![stratified_distribution_39209_gtsrb](https://github.com/MK2345/GTSRB-DL-ML/assets/24621381/47592cfc-13ac-4c51-a170-40288825d2e6)

-# Stratified class density distribution for 500 images
+# Stratified Class Density Visualization (500 Images)
 ![plot_500](https://github.com/MK2345/GTSRB-DL-ML/assets/24621381/b4c90437-8c86-4cca-9812-7cb90bfb6acd)

-# Stratified class density distribution for the whole dataset
+# Stratified Class Density Visualization (whole dataset)
 ![plot_39209](https://github.com/MK2345/GTSRB-DL-ML/assets/24621381/0df62558-6641-41bc-8b1a-6f9e64779174)

 # Histogram equalization